 Insightful painter whose work is all about shape and vivid use of color.

 Artist Sue St. John

-An innovative, inventive abstract/experimental painter who's book "Journeys To Abstraction" is an invaluable glimpse into how various artists create their paintings.
+An innovative, inventive abstract/experimental painter whose book "Journeys To Abstraction" is an invaluable glimpse into how various artists create their paintings.

 Artist Harold Walkup

-One of my influential art mentors.
-He was thoughtful enough to include one of my paintings and my comments in his self published book.
+One of my early watercolor teachers and mentors, Harold was thoughtful enough to include one of my paintings and my comments in his self published book.

 Multnomah Arts Center

-Multnomah Arts Center, located in SW Portland, is where I've taught watercolor classes and workshops since 2002.
+Multnomah Arts Center, located in SW Portland, is where I've taught watermedia classes and workshops since 2002.
 A great place featuring art and music classes for adults and children.

 Northwest Watercolor Society (NWWS)